Psycho (novel): Plot

 Sam and Lila go to Fairvale to look for Arbogast, and meet with the town sheriff, who reveals that Mrs. Bates has been dead for years, having committed suicide by poisoning her lover and herself.
 The young Norman had a nervous breakdown after finding them and was sent for a time to a mental institution.
 Sam and Lila go to the motel to investigate.
 Sam distracts Bates while Lila goes to get the sheriff, but she proceeds up to the house to investigate on her own.
 She finds books on occultism, abnormal psychology, metaphysics, and Marquis de Sade in his bedroom.
 During a conversation with Sam, Bates says that his mother had only pretended to be dead and had communicated with him while he was in the institution.
 Bates then says that Lila tricked him and went up to the house, and that his mother was waiting for her.
 Bates knocks Sam unconscious with a liquor bottle that he has been drinking from.
 At the house, Lila discovers Mrs. Bates' mummified corpse on the floor in the fruit cellar.
 As she screams, a figure rushes into the room with a knife—Norman Bates, dressed in his mother's clothes.
-Sam regains consciousness, enters the room, and subdues Norman before he can harm Lila.
+Meanwhile, Sam, who had regained consciousness, enters the room, and subdues Norman before he can harm Lila.

-The county highway crew starts dredging the swamp to uncover the automobiles, revealing the bodies of Mary and Arbogast; a media frenzy imagines additional victims to be uncovered if the swamp is further drained.
+Later, with Bates arrested, the county highway crew starts dredging the swamp to uncover the automobiles, revealing the bodies of Mary and Arbogast; a media frenzy imagines additional victims to be uncovered if the swamp is further drained.
 It is revealed that Bates and his mother lived together in a state of total codependence ever since his father deserted them when he was still a young child.
 Along the way, introverted, awkward, and filled with rage, Norman became a secret cross-dresser, impersonating his mother.
 A bookworm, he became fascinated with the occult, spiritualism, and Satanism.
 When his mother took a lover named Joe Considine, Bates went over the edge with jealousy and poisoned them both with strychnine, forging a suicide note in his mother's handwriting.
 To suppress the guilt of matricide, he developed an alternate personality—his mother, who is as cruel and possessive as the real Mrs. Bates had been.
 He retrieved her corpse from the cemetery and preserved it, and whenever the illusion was threatened, he would get drunk, dress in her clothes, and speak to himself in her voice.
 The "Mother" personality killed Mary because "she" was jealous of Norman's feeling of affection for another woman.